Community Paramedicine

 Mobile Integrated Healthcare

 “In its simplest definition, Mobile Integrated Healthcare (MIH) is the provision of healthcare using patient-centered, mobile resources in the out-of-hospital environment.
-It may include, but is not limited to, services such as providing telephone advice to 9-1-1 callers instead of resource dispatch; providing community paramedicine care, chronic disease management, preventive care or post-discharge follow-up visits; or transport or referral to a broad spectrum of appropriate care, not limited to hospital emergency departments.”
-National Association of Emergency Medical Technicians (NAEMT), National Association of EMS Physicians, National Association of EMS Educators, National Association of State EMS Officials, American College of Emergency Physicians et al, January 2014
+It may include, but is not limited to, services such… providing community paramedicine care, chronic disease management, [and] preventive care or post-discharge follow-up visits.”

-Clinical Integration
+Clinical Integration and Patient Access

 What We Do